eerimoq/asn1tools/README.rst

 - Named numbers in ``ENUMERATED`` are not yet supported.

 - ``CHOICE`` tags longer than one byte are not yet supported.
+Only applies to OER.

-Below is an example generating OER C source code from two ASN.1 files.
+Below is an example generating OER and UPER C source code from an ASN.1 file.

 .. code-block:: text

-   > asn1tools generate_c_source --namespace oer tests/files/c_source.asn examples/programming_types/programming_types.asn
+   > asn1tools generate_c_source --namespace oer tests/files/c_source.asn
+   Successfully generated oer.h and oer.c.
+   > asn1tools generate_c_source --codec uper --namespace uper tests/files/c_source.asn
-   Successfully generated c_source.h and c_source.c.
+   Successfully generated uper.h and uper.c.

-See `oer.h`_ and `oer.c`_ for the contents of the generated files.
+See `oer.h`_, `oer.c`_, `uper.h`_ and `uper.c`_ for the contents of
+the generated files.

 Contributing
 ============